YDS: The Clare Spark Blog

 I am reviewing these positions as a prelude to dealing with points one, two, and three above.

 1. With wealth-creating innovations in finance (starting in the late 17th century), came a renewed hostility to the love of filthy lucre, long associated with “the Jews.”
 “The Chosen People” was interpreted by those who stood in the way of these financial innovations to connote the intent of “the Jews” to turn all Christians into their servants and slaves.
 Their imitators in the later period deployed the Old Testament to “prove” that Jews were inherently militaristic and bigoted toward all other religions, instructed by their terrifying God.
-Erased was the dominant conception of tikkun olam, the idea that chosenness was an obligation to repair injustice in the world and to lift up the oppressed.
-Michael Lerner and his “peacenik” followers have taken this interpretation of Judaism as their motto, insinuating in the process that their way is the God-mandated path toward peace in the Middle East.
-Whether Jews are religious or secular, possibly more than any other factor, the ethical obligation of tikkun tends to lead individual Jews upon a path where society is uplifted.
+Erased was the dominant conception of tikkun olam, the idea that chosenness was an obligation to repair injustices committed by oneself, thence to make reparations (atonement) to the victim of one’s wrongdoing.
+Michael Lerner and his “peacenik” followers have transformed this individualized interpretation of Judaism, collectivizing it, and insinuating in the process that their way is the God-mandated path toward peace in the Middle East.
+Whether Jews are religious or secular, possibly more than any other factor, the ethical obligation of tikkun (as understood by liberals) tends to lead individual Jews upon a path where “society” is uplifted.
 Most American Jews find the statism of the Democratic Party to be their natural home, while others find Adam Smith and neoliberalism to serve their ethical aims more effectively.
 I have never personally encountered Jews who believed themselves to be God-Chosen to lord it over all other groups.
 Even Budd Schulberg’s cynical Sammy Glick was not a typical Jew, but rather, in the author’s analysis, the product of the impoverished, narrowly orthodox Jewry of the Lower East Side of Manhattan, where Sammy was brutally knocked around by non-Jewish toughs.

 2. Is there a cohesive Jewish identity?
 If one means that there is a sense of solidarity between all Jews, then the answer is obviously not.
 One need only look at the debates between Zionists, non-Zionists, and anti-Zionists in the 1930s and early 1940s, as the destruction of European Jewry was in progress, while the world looked on with mostly indifference or relief.
 Look around and talk to observant Jews who view with contempt or pity the “assimilated” or “self-hating” Jews who, in turn, reject any but the slightest Jewish identification whatsoever.
 This point needs no further elaboration here, except to note that Philip Roth’s Operation Shylock comes to mind: curiously, both his chief Palestinian and Jewish characters share the same hostile narrative of Israel’s founding.